amandaguglieri/hackinglife/docs/windows-abusing-weak-permissions.md

  Suppose we have write permissions to the registry for a given binary or can overwrite a binary listed.
 In that case, we may be able to escalate privileges to another user the next time that the user logs in.

 This [post](https://book.hacktricks.wiki/en/windows-hardening/windows-local-privilege-escalation/privilege-escalation-with-autorun-binaries.html) and [this site](https://www.microsoftpressstore.com/articles/article.aspx?p=2762082&seqNum=2) detail many potential autorun locations on Windows systems.

+## Windows Update Orchestrator Service (UsoSVC)

+Another notable example is the Windows [Update Orchestrator Service (UsoSvc)](https://docs.microsoft.com/en-us/windows/deployment/update/how-windows-update-works), which is responsible for downloading and installing operating system updates.
+It is considered an essential Windows service and cannot be removed.
+Since it is responsible for making changes to the operating system through the installation of security and feature updates, it runs as the all-powerful `NT AUTHORITY\SYSTEM` account.

+Before installing the security patch relating to [CVE-2019-1322](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2019-1322), it was possible to elevate privileges from a service account to `SYSTEM`.
+This was due to weak permissions, which allowed service accounts to modify the service binary path and start/stop the service.